syncfusion-content/wpf-docs/wpf/ReportDesigner/Draw-Chart-Report-Item.md

    I. Choose an existing dataset in this report,if dataset is already added.

    II.
-Choose create a dataset, if datset is not added.Then Create datasource and dataset,and follow the following steps.
+Choose create a dataset, if dataset is not added.Then Create datasource and dataset,and follow the following steps.

 3. If dataset is already added select available datasets and click Next.